PeterCamilleri/composite_rng/README.md

 It is also possible to use the default PRNG as follows:

-    require 'random'  #Get the built in Mersenne Twister MT19937 PRNG
-    # ...
     parent = Object.new
     child  = Random.new
     composite = CompositeRng.new(parent, child)